 So, I completed two things for Kids Clothes Week: Spring jackets for both kids.
 Getting at least these two items done was my goal for the week, so I am glad I was able to meet that goal.
 Jackets are, of course, a little more time-consuming than many of the things I sew so I feel like that was a pretty good accomplishment.

-I made the jackets using the Starboard Jacket pattern from Peek-a-Boo Pattern shop.
+I made the jackets using the Starboard Jacket pattern (affiliate link) from Peek-a-Boo Pattern shop.
 I used rip-stop nylon from Fabric.com for the outer layer, jersey knit for the lining and flannel for an interlining to add a little extra warmth.

 Originally when I asked the big kid what color fabric I should buy for the jacket, he chose yellow.
 I, however, am not a big fan of yellow and could not imagine making the jacket all in yellow, so I decided to do some colorblocking on the outer part of the big kid's jacket with a yellow panel at the top of both back and front and yellow for the hood and cuffs, and then navy everywhere else.